Journal of Boredom

 her disapproving environment (p.
 20).

-In Tochilnikova’s view,
+In Tochilnikova’s

-book, Tochilnikova deals mainly with existential or at least chronic kinds of
+the book, Tochilnikova deals mainly with existential

-prolonged enough, experienced on a daily basis, and extended to enough spheres
+frequently, “if simple boredom is prolonged enough, experienced on a daily

-of life, it can progress to complex existential boredom” (p.
-11).
-An example of
+basis, and extended to enough spheres of life, it can progress to complex

-such a mechanism can be solitary confinement or busy work (described by Klapp, 1986).
+confinement or busy work (described by Klapp, 1986).

 The book is nicely structured, beginning with introductory